-Senqu provides a road worthy and licencing service at the Traffic Testing Station in Barkly East and licencing service at Sterkspruit and Lady Grey.
-A planned DLTC in Sterkspruit will eventually allow residents to undertake drivers and learners licence exams in the town.
+Senqu provides a road worthy and licencing service at the Traffic Testing Station in Barkly East and licencing services at Sterkspruit and Lady Grey.
+A planned DLTC in Sterkspruit in the next 2 financial years will eventually allow residents to undertake drivers and learners licence exams in the town.